Mavlon1985/rs-school-cv/CV.md

 Would like to learn something new.

-__Education and and courses:__
+__Education and courses:__
-Gradiated Tashkent University of Informaiton Technologies.
+Graduated Tashkent University of Information Technologies.
 In 2001 had training PHP and mysql.

 __Languages:__